 - They require specialist care, a lot of space, and do not make good pets for beginners or children.

-Reasons Why Sugar Gliders Should Not Be Kept as Pets
+10 Reasons Why Sugar Gliders Make Bad Pets

 The care of a Suggie is much different than the care of a hamster, a rat, or even a dog.
 They require a lot more space and an enclosure that is 100% secure and locked.

-They require nectar drinks, water, protein, fruit, vegetables, vitamins, supplements, pollen, etc. As they are not native to the U.K., some of these items are difficult to get a hold of and can be quite expensive.
+- Food: They require nectar drinks, water, protein, fruit, vegetables, vitamins, supplements, pollen, etc. They are not native to the U.K. or the U.S., so some of these items are difficult to get a hold of and can be quite expensive.

-Sugar gliders can and will likely bite you, especially in the early stages of ownership.
+- Risks: Sugar gliders can and will likely bite you, especially in the early stages of ownership.
 Their teeth are very sharp and can cause a lot of harm, which means you should be very careful and be fully vaccinated before owning them.
-Some of these animals are imported and may carry disease.
+Some of these animals are imported and may carry diseases.
 There is always a risk of infection from bites.

-They are nocturnal and do not like to come out during the day.
+- They Like a Dark Environment: They are nocturnal and do not like to come out during the day.
 Sugar gliders enjoy being kept in a darker environment.
 Imagine those indoor habitats you see at the zoo where they keep SGs and flying squirrels.
 Suggies enjoy hiding away in daylight hours and sometimes may not be seen at all.
-They will sleep during most of the day and become very active during the night, which makes it harder for you to play with them.
+They will sleep for most of the day and become very active during the night, which makes it harder for you to play with them.
 Waking them up during the day can confuse them and mess with their hormones.